alexshelto/simplest-tester/README.md

 # simplest-tester
-a non over-engineered solution for testing my algorithms hw outputs from various input files
+a simple not over-engineered solution for testing my algorithms hw outputs from various input file test cases all at once

 #### TODO